tweag/FawltyDeps/README.md

 means a dependency will _never_ be found on PyPI, or there could be other circumstances (e.g. network issues or restrictions in your CI environment) that prevent this strategy from working at all.
-In this case, FawltyDeps will throw an error and will not produce an unused/undeclared report.
+In this case, FawltyDeps will throw an error and abort.

 ### Ignoring irrelevant results